 The only exception is when your employees are close family members.

-Public liability insurance for cleaners should be at the top of your list when it comes to choosing your cover.
+Cleaners' insurance should be at the top of your list when it comes to protecting your business.
 It’s the same whether you’re looking for self-employed cleaner insurance or cleaning contractors’ insurance.

 Because we specialise in professional insurance, we’re in the very best place to get you a policy that’s right for you and your business.